enthought/traits/_sources/traits_user_manual/custom.txt

 -----------------

-Starting with Traits version 3.0, most predefined traits are defined as subclasses of enthought.traits.trait_handlers.TraitType.
+Starting with Traits version 3.0, most predefined traits are defined as subclasses of traits.trait_handlers.TraitType.
 As a result, you can subclass one of these traits, or TraitType, to derive new traits.
 Refer to the *Traits API Reference* to see whether a particular predefined trait derives from TraitType.